 - Take an oven-safe dish.
 Add the shredded oyster mushroom and the buffalo cream cheese dip from the blender and mix thoroughly with a spatula.
 Layer it evenly.

-- Pre-heat oven to 350 Fahrenheit (180 degrees Celsius) and bake for 15 minutes.
-Not more though as the beans can thicken the dip too much and the upper layer will dry out soon.
+- Preheat the oven to 350 Fahrenheit (ca. 177 °C) and bake for 15 minutes.
+No longer, as the beans can thicken the dip too much and the upper layer will dry out soon.
 It should only be in the oven long enough to get it piping hot.